DarSwin: Distortion Aware Radial Swin Transformer: Methodology

 \subsection{Overview}

-\cref{fig:darswin-arch} shows an overview of our distortion-aware transformer model.
-This model extends the encoder architecture (\thename), proposed in \cite{athwale2023darswin} for classification tasks, to the new \thenewname architecture that scales up to pixel-level tasks.
-The encoder (\thename) accepts as input a single image and its distortion parameters in the form of a lens projection curve $\mathcal{P}(\theta)$ (see \cref{eq:formation-radial}).
-The image is first segmented into patches according to a polar partitioning module (\cref{sec:polar-partition}).
+\Cref{fig:darswin-arch} shows an overview of our proposed distortion aware transformer architecture.
+It accepts as input a single image and its distortion parameters in the form of a lens projection curve $\mathcal{P}(\theta)$ (see \cref{eq:formation-radial}).
+The image domain is first segmented into patches according to a polar partitioning module (\cref{sec:polar-partition}).
 Then, a linear embedding is computed from sampled points (\cref{sec:linear-embedding}), reshaped into a radial-azimuth projection and fed to the first Swin transformer block.
-The attention mechanism employs an angular relative positional encoding scheme guided by the lens curve (\cref{sec:positional-encoding}).
+The attention mechanism employs an angular relative positional encoding scheme guided by the lens curve.
 This is followed by three blocks performing patch merging (\cref{sec:patch-merging}) and additional Swin transformer blocks.
-The decoder employs similar transformer blocks along with azimuth patch expanding layer for upsampling (\cref{sec:patch-expanding}).
-A $k$-NN layer (\cref{sec:knn}) then projects the feature map from polar to cartesian space and is followed by a final linear projection layer.
 More details on each of these steps are provided below.